rebalkin/Quant-portfolio/README.md

 # Quant playground
-Place to play around with quant calculations and simulations!
+A place to play around with quant calculations and simulations!